rabbitmq/khepri/README.md

 Khepri is still under active development and should be considered *Beta* at this stage.

+## Known Limitations

+Khepri currently hosts the entire data set **in memory as well as on disk**, so there is a realistic limit to how large a data set can be stored in it.

+For this reason and others, storing **blobs of files** in Khepri is not recommended.
+For that, use an external blob store.

 ## Documentation

 * A short tutorial in the [Getting started](#getting-started) section below